Skip to main content

 Scan quota management

-• Scan sandboxes on-demand before major deployments.
+• Run manual sandbox scans before major deployments.

-• Use scheduled scans for production and manual scans for sandboxes.
+• Use scheduled scans for production.

-• Schedule daily scans on production.
+• Schedule daily or bi-daily scans on production.

 Multi-Org Governance